beginner-corp/docs.begin.com/src/shared/docs/en/http-functions/sessions.md

 - All sessions are automatically renewed indefinitely with continued use
 - Unused sessions are expunged after one week of inactivity

-> 🍪 Session state is maintained via a cookie identifier `_idx` which is cryptographically signed with a secret.
-Begin cookies are `HttpOnly`.
+> 🍪 Begin cookies are `HttpOnly` and are cryptographically signed.

 ## Examples